-Newport University (NU) believes that the faculty and students' relationship is that of mutual responsibility, with the learning outcomes shared by everyone involved in the process will continually engage in continuous learning, improving professional practice, and self-assessment in order to provide the highest form of service to the community.
-The graduates of this academic institution will provide proactive professional services that would affect in a cross disciplinary team.
+Newport University (NU) believes that the faculty and students' relationship is that of mutual responsibility, with the learning outcomes shared by everyone involved in the process will continually engage in continuous learning, improving professional practice, and self-assessment to provide the highest form of service to the community.
+The graduates of this academic the institution will provide proactive professional services affecting a cross-disciplinary team.